-Dr. Kevin Kunkel and his staff will use this information to evaluate the patient's general health status and any pre-existing health conditions.
+Our surgeons and staff will use this information to evaluate the patient's general health status and any pre-existing health conditions.
 They will discuss general risk factors as well as any individual risk factors a patient may have.
 They will also talk to the patient about the recommended course of treatment and any potential complications.
-If it is decided that breast maxopexy is right for the patient, then photographs will be taken for the patient's medical record.
+If it is decided that breast mastopexy is right for the patient, then photographs will be taken for the patient's medical record.

-View 3D animated video of a breast maxopexy procedure.
+View 3D animated video of a breast mastopexy procedure.

-Kevin Kunkel, M.D., is board certified and a member of the American Society of Plastic Surgeons.
+Paul A. Berry, M.D., and Kevin Kunkel, M.D., are board certified and members of the American Society of Plastic Surgeons.
 Why is this important?

 Learn More About Warren Clinic Plastic Surgery